BITCORNProject/BITCORN/doc/init.md

 Copy bitgreend.init to /etc/init.d/bitgreend.
 Test by running `service bitgreend start`.

-Using this script, you can adjust the path and flags to the bitgreend program by setting the BITGREEND and FLAGS environment variables in the file /etc/sysconfig/bitgreend.
+Using this script, you can adjust the path and flags to the bitgreend program by setting the BITCORND and FLAGS environment variables in the file /etc/sysconfig/bitgreend.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS